Pugs are happy little souls who just want to be by your side.

 They may be good little watchdogs, but they’re likely to greet an intruder with an affectionate nuzzle, begging for a bit of fuss.
 Due to their genetics, Pugs are renowned for their snuffling and snorting, not to mention their snoring.
 While some may think this is utterly adorable, the sad reality is, they just can’t breathe properly.

-While these breed traits give a general idea of what to expect from a specific type of dog, it's important to remember that every dog is unique. just like people, each dog comes with their own distinct personality, quirks, and characteristics!
+While these breed traits give a general idea of what to expect from a specific type of dog, it's important to remember that every dog is unique.
+Just like people, each dog comes with their own distinct personality, quirks, and characteristics!

 Pugs are a very playful breed; they enjoy engaging with people and other dogs they come across.
-Depending on how well your Pug can breathe, will dictate how long they can last for during a play session.
+Depending on how well your Pug can breathe, will dictate how long they can last during a play session.
 It’s important to monitor this so they don’t get stretched too far.

 Pugs are not nuisance barkers and will only bark to let you know someone’s at your door.
 They’re not usually set off by other sounds outside like other dogs barking or workmen and their tools.
-Apart from that, the only other noise to mention is their constant snuffling and snorting sounds they make, even if they’re just resting beside you!
+Apart from that, the only other noise to mention is the constant snuffling and snorting sounds they make, even if they’re just resting beside you!

 Knowing that Pugs are bred for companionship, it’s no wonder they struggle with being home alone for long periods of time.
-This type of anxiety can lead to separation related behavioural issues, including accidents in the home and destruction of furniture.
+This type of anxiety can lead to separation-related behavioural issues, including accidents in the home and destruction of furniture.

 If Pugs do not receive the love and attention they crave, they’ll be constantly begging for your attention which may press their owner’s buttons.